What is necrotizing pancreatitis?

 - Autoimmune diseases

-- Conditions that run in your family that harm the pancreas, such as cystic fibrosis
+- Conditions that run in your family that harm the pancreas, such as cystic fibrosis and other genetic conditions that cause recurrent pancreatitis

 Who is at risk for necrotizing pancreatitis?

 You may have a higher risk for NP if you have a health issue that can cause pancreatitis.
 These include gallstones.
-You may be able to decrease your risk of NP by treating your health condition.
+You may be able to decrease your risk for NP by treating your health condition.
 Drinking less alcohol may also lower your risk.

 What are the symptoms of necrotizing pancreatitis?